Tai Chi Chuan - Chigong and the Body

 Below the knees is controlled by the stomach (earth element).

 Inner knees (medial side) qi energy are controlled by the liver (wood) and spleen (earth element).

 Outer knees (lateral side) qi energy control is by stomach (earth element) and gallbladder (wood).

 Back of the knees qi energy is controlled by the unitary bladder (water element).

 The inner ankles (medial side) qi energy control comes from the triple warmers (sanjiao - fire element) and the kidneys (water element).

 The outer ankles (lateral side) qi energy control comes from the gallbladder (wood).

 Tai Chi Chuan - Qigong and the Over Weight:

-If you consider all of what has just been written tai chi and chigong are probably the most safest form of exercise for the obese and over weight simply because the routines allow for long periods of exercise that are not excessively aerobically challenging but substantially improve physical and mental health with each session when regularly training baring in mind that each set of tai chi and chigong exercises have been specifically developed over thousands of years to let anyone, of any abilities level to stretch, exercise and burn fat, whilst protecting the muscles and skeletal joints, relaxing the mind (not metaphysically overstressing the body/mind through excessive movement) with meditation techniques sown into the very fabric of the exercises and routines.
+Consider all of what has just been written tai chi and chigong are probably the most safest forms of exercise for the obese and over weight people simply because the routines allow for long periods of exercise that are not excessively aerobically challenging but substantially improve physical and mental health with each session when regularly practiced baring in mind that each set of tai chi and chigong exercises have been specifically developed over thousands of years to let anyone, of any abilities level to stretch, exercise and burn fat, whilst protecting the muscles and skeletal joints, relaxing the mind (not metaphysically overstressing the body/mind through excessive movement) with meditation techniques sown into the very fabric of the exercises and routines.

 about acupuncture about reflexology about aromatherapy about weight management about traditional Chinese medicine about yin&yang about the five elements about the three treasures about zang fu about meridians